Boston man wanted in fatal stabbing arrested in California

 Police haven’t released details about the incident, which they say is still under investigation.

 It’s also not clear when Nicholes will be returned to Boston to face charges, or who his lawyer is.
-The police department didn’t respond to an email seeking comment Sunday.
+The police department deferred those questions to Suffolk County District Attorney Rachael Rollins’ office, which didn’t respond to an email seeking comment Sunday.

 Sign up for Daily Newsletters